leoarthurwall/My-Portfolio/README.md

 - Designing a professional looking website with design tools: Miro & Figma.
 - getting to grips with CSS to meet spec of hi-fi prototype.
 - Building a full, 1-page, scrollable website.
+- Deployment: learning how to deploy on Netlify on an independent project.

 ## TECH STACK
 - React.js